Dual Enrollment

 Benefits of Dual Enrollment

-• Dual Enrollment provides students access to courses and subjects not offered at their high schools.
-Students can broaden their academic exposure by accessing courses not available at their high schools.
-Dual courses provide heightened academic rigor from high school courses, which may help students stay engaged in learning.
+- Dual Enrollment provides students access to courses and subjects not offered at their high schools that can broaden their academic experience.
+Dual credit courses provide heightened academic rigor from high school courses, which may help students stay engaged in learning.

-• Dual courses can aid students in the transition from high school student to college student.
+- Dual credit courses can aid students in the transition from high school to college.
 Dual enrollment courses are college courses.
-Taking dual enrollment courses can assist students in adjusting to the rigor and expectations of college.

 Dual Enrollment Eligibility and Admissions